handuozh/personal_logseq/pages/my_contrib.md

 ### Deep learning architecture
 ## A versatile localization system with online and offline mode and multiple sensor support.
 ### The system builds a multi-view stereo (MVS) pipeline to obtain the trajectory and reconstruction of image collections.
-### In addition to online visual inertial SLAM system, our system
+### In addition to online visual inertial SLAM system, our system can extensively optimize the whole image collection in offline mode to get a prior map.